GDPR and encryption

 Encrypt data with Uranium Backup

-Uranium Backup allows to encrypt all the data saved in a common destination and this is particularly useful if you need to maintain cold copies in remote repositories like a cloud destination.
+Uranium Backup allows to encrypt all the data saved in a common destination (to back up data in remote repositories like a cloud destination, we suggest to perform chain backups).

 Data must be zip compressed, following the procedure explained in the screenshots below: